Eide, Møre og Romsdal

 Eide is a village in Hustadvika Municipality in Møre og Romsdal county, Norway, where it sits on the Romsdal Peninsula at the intersection of the Kornstadfjorden and Kvernesfjorden.
 The village is about 5 km southeast of the small village of Visnes.
-Eide Church, the main church for the municipality, is located in Eide.

-The 1.88 km2 village has a population (2018) of 1,396 and a population density of 796 PD/km2.
+The 1.88 km2 village has a population (2024) of 1,496 and a population density of 796 PD/km2.

+History

-The village served as the administrative centre of the old Eide Municipality until its dissolution in 2020.
+The village served as the administrative centre of the old Eide Municipality from 1897 until its dissolution in 2020.
+The historic Eide Church is located in the village.